Sunday, 18 June 2006

 From Montcimet, we ignored the wildly twisting road and plunged directly down a marked GRP track (red and yellow markings) through forest, thicker than ever, to Anost on the river.
 It was 11:30 when we emerged, right next to the church.

 The boulangerie and Casino were still open although it was Sunday, and so was the Sherlock Holmes Bar.
-It was closing at 12 but we had long enough for a grateful coffee on the verandah.
+It was closing at 12 but we had enough time for a grateful coffee on the verandah.

 The camping was conveniently placed just beyond the houses at the foot of the town.
 Spreading trees, soft grass and the murmur of the river nearby made it an agreeable spot for a camp.
 It was almost empty of visitors.